Search the site

 In 2020, the Los Angeles County Board of Supervisors established the Youth Justice Work Group, a collaborative planning process that included system-impacted youth, community-based organizations, all youth-serving County Departments, the Public Defender and Alternate Public Defender’s Office, District Attorney’s Office, Probation Department, and experts from other jurisdictions.

-The Board tasked the Work Group with exploring the feasibility of transitioning to a transformational care-first model for youth justice that would achieve meaningful improved outcomes compared to the existing system.
-The Work Group’s final report is titled “Los Angeles County: Youth Justice Reimagined” and it includes the collaborative recommendations for a vision, values, and phased implementation of a high-level plan for transitioning to a care-first approach to youth justice transformation and youth development.
+This Work Group was tasked with exploring the feasibility of a transitioning to a care-first model for youth justice that would achieve meaningfully improved outcomes compared to the existing system.
+The Work Group’s final report, Youth Justice Reimagined, outlines a collaborative vision, values, and recommendations.
+The Board adopted this vision and values, as well as the recommendations to create a Department of Youth Development that would bring the vision to life.

 Cover page of the Los Angeles County report titled 'Youth Justice Reimagined.'
 The illustration shows a neighborhood scene with houses, trees, people gardening, exercising, and talking in community spaces.
 Text reads: 'Los Angeles County: Youth Justice Reimagined — Recommendations of the Los Angeles County Youth Justice Work Group.
 W. Haywood Burns Institute, October 2020,' with logos of the Haywood Burns Institute and Los Angeles County Seal at the bottom.